contributed by Leanne Guenther

 - Print out the template of choice.
 Glue to cardboard if you want to make the template pieces sturdier.

-- Colour and cut out the template pieces.
+- Color and cut out the template pieces.
 (Younger children may require assistance with the cutting, especially if you used cardboard.)

 - Glue the eyes and ears to the head.